The Passwordless Login Settings

 You will now see a message confirming the email has been sent.

 In your email inbox open the Magic Link email and the Login Now button.
+If the email does not come to your inbox, you will need to check your spam or trash to see if the email was accidentally rerouted.

 Enable Passwordless Logins for WooCommerce